Frequently Asked Questions

 Economic & Community – Increased Property Values, Fire Barrier, Visual Appeal, Recreation and Social Harmony.

 Remember when planning your yard, to deduct the areas you plan to create flowerbeds, garden areas, patios or deck areas.
-If you haven’t already installed sidewalks don’t forget deduct these areas from your measurements.
+If you haven’t already installed sidewalks don’t forget to deduct these areas from your measurements.

 With a tape measure, note length and width in feet.
 Only measure what is to be sodded.